Member Organizations

 Current Status: Adopted

-In Malaysia, Initial Professional Development (IPD) and Continuing Professional Development (CPD) requirements for professional accountants are set independently by the two Professional Accountancy Organizations in the jurisdiction: the Malaysian Institute of Accountants (MIA) and the Malaysian Institute of Certified Public Accountants (MICPA).
+In Malaysia, Initial Professional Development (IPD) and Continuing Professional Development (CPD) requirements for professional accountants are set independently by the two PAOs in the jurisdiction: the Malaysian Institute of Accountants (MIA) and the Malaysian Institute of Certified Public Accountants (MICPA).

 Under the Accountants Act 1967, MIA is responsible for establishing IPD and CPD requirements for Chartered Accountants in Malaysia.
 MIA has established IPD and CPD requirements that are overall aligned with the IES.

-The MIA Education Board is responsible for the accreditation of accounting degree programmes for the purpose of admission as Chartered Accountant (C.A.
+The MIA Education Board is responsible for the accreditation of accounting degree programs for the purpose of admission as Chartered Accountant (C.A.
 (M)).
-As of October 2022, the MIA Education Board had released the MIA Competency Framework (MIA CFM) that is developed based on the International Education Standards.
+The MIA Education Board is carrying its implementation activities following the release of the MIA Competency Framework (MIA CFM) that is developed based on the International Education Standards.
 In the MIA CFM model, the IES 1 – IES 8 are incorporated into the framework and the concept of the three proficiency levels of Foundation, Intermediate and Advanced had been adopted.

 Under the authority of its By-Laws, MICPA administers and adopts the Chartered Accountants Australia and New Zealand (CAANZ) qualification program, except for the module on taxation, to assess students who wish to become members of MICPA.
-The module on taxation, as reported by MICPA, is administered by MICPA.
-MICPA has also developed other requirements for its members, including practical training, and CPD that it reports, meets the requirements of the IES.
+The module on taxation is administered by MICPA.
+MICPA has also developed other requirements for its members, including practical training, and CPD, that it reports meets the requirements of the IES.

 Current Status: Adopted